Skip to main content

 autotask_get_project_note

-Retrieve a specific project note from Autotask by providing the project ID and note ID.
+Retrieve a specific project note by providing its project ID and note ID to access detailed notes within Autotask projects.

 Instructions